Update on the Community & Police Working Group

 Purpose

-The Community & Police Working Group is made up of representatives from the City of Lancaster government, the Lancaster City Bureau of Police, the Lancaster branch of the NAACP, representatives from community benefit organizations, clergy, and city residents.
+The Community & Police Working Group was made up of representatives from the City of Lancaster government, the Lancaster City Bureau of Police, the Lancaster branch of the NAACP, representatives from community benefit organizations, clergy, and city residents.

-Since its formation in the summer of 2018, the group has made strides towards improving trust and cooperation between the Lancaster City Bureau of Police and the public it serves.
+Since its formation in the summer of 2018, the group made strides towards improving trust and cooperation between the Lancaster City Bureau of Police and the public it serves.

-In addition to hosting a community meetings in August 2018 and at the beginning of 2020, the group has addressed issues such as recruitment and hiring, use of force, the civilian complaint form and a body camera policy.
+In addition to hosting a community meetings in August 2018 and at the beginning of 2020, the group addressed issues such as recruitment and hiring, use of force, the civilian complaint form and a body camera policy.

 Contact Info

-Lancaster, PA 17603-3510
+Lancaster, PA 17602

 Email